HB 2623

 Summary

-AN ACT concerning wildlife and parks; requiring the secretary of commerce and the secretary of wildlife and parks to jointly conduct a feasibility study regarding a potential state purchase of acorns resort and the designation of such location as a state park or the incorporation of such location into the existing Milford state park in Geary county; requiring the secretary of commerce and the secretary of wildlife and parks to submit and present a report on such feasibility study to the legislature and the governor during the 2027 legislative session.
+Requiring the secretary of commerce and the secretary of wildlife and parks to jointly conduct a feasibility study regarding a potential state purchase of acorns resort and the designation of such location as a state park or the incorporation of such location into the existing Milford state park in Geary county.

 Sponsor